 Check our ranking of the best VPN providers for iPhone

 Always remember that data stored in the cloud does not belong to you; you have no control of that data.
 Even after you delete the information from the device a copy of the same information will still remain in the cloud.
-It is therefore important that you choosy on what on you choose to store in the cloud.
+It is therefore important that you are choosy what on you choose to store in the cloud.

 The above tips have proven essential and effective in the quest to keep iPhone personal data personal.
-They may appear quite simple and basic but believe you me, they will go along in helping you protect you privacy.
+They may appear quite simple and basic but believe you me, they will go along in helping you protect your privacy.